rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ### Not encrypted protocol by rsync daemon

-There is also possible to setup RsyncOSX utilizing a rsync daemon setup for synchronizing files to remote servers.
+There is also possible to setup RsyncUI utilizing a rsync daemon setup for synchronizing files to remote servers.

 - this is a special setup and require [some tweaking](/post/rsyncdaemon/)